ICSRG/ICSRG/content/Research/index.md

 ---
 # Homepage
 layout: "widget_page"
-headless: false  # Homepage is headless, other widget pages are not.
+headless: true  # Homepage is headless, other widget pages are not.

 sections:
   - research_areas